Rtavakol/Pyvisa/README.md

 This repository contains:
 ## [Notebook](https://github.com/Rtavakol/MagLab/tree/main/Coordinate%20Files)
-Are Notebooks written in Python to generate coordinates associate with a magnetic coil.
-One can copy coordinates and paste in BiotSavart software.
+Are Notebooks written in Python using [Pyvisa]() and []() libraries to communicate with instruments in the lab.
+Instruments are connected through GPIB, USB, RS 232 or ethernet ports.

-* You can find dimension of coils at [Geometry]().
+*
 *